 Step #5.
 After you’re done, you can release the mouse button to get the screenshot in the form of a .PNG file.

-How to Take a Screenshot of a Single Window in Mac OS X Yosemite
+How to Take a Screenshot of a Single Window on Mac

 Step #1.
 To take a single window snip, first make sure you open the right window.